AlaaElnakeeb81536/maxico_toy_sales/README.md

 Purpose:
 This dashboard provides detailed insights into product performance, including sales, average pricing, and profits, segmented by product categories.

-Key Components:
-1. Total Products (35): The total number of products analyzed on this dashboard.
-2. Average Price ($13.772): The average price of all products.
-3. Total Quantity (1.091M): The total quantity of products sold.
-4. Top 5 Products Over YTD Sales: A bar chart highlighting the top 5 products by year-to-date (YTD) sales, such as Lego Bricks and Colorbuds.
-5. Top 5 Products Over Profit: Similar to the YTD sales chart, but ranked by profit contribution.
-6. Product Category Breakdown: A table showing the total products, orders, quantities, profit, and sales for each product category.
-7. Revenue and Costs by Product Category: A bar chart comparing the total sales and total costs across different product categories, illustrating profitability.

 Usage:
 This dashboard is ideal for product managers and sales teams to track product performance, identify best-sellers, and understand the profitability of different categories.